Table of Contents

 Back when I started working in the data industry, as part of recruitment you’d get this Army-style pamphlet about all the cool stuff you’re going to do.
 Then you sit down at your desk, and things get messy.

-As analytics engineers, how we prep data for analysis makes all the difference to how trustworthy it is to the rest of our organization.
-If people don’t trust that the salad bar is safe, you won’t have a lot of customers.
+As analytics engineers, how we prep data for analysis makes all the difference in how trustworthy it is to the rest of our organization.
+If your end users don’t trust the data, it does not matter how much work you put in to all the previous steps - they will still silo their work in excel sheets and bury important business logic in one off dashboard filters.

 A few questions can help keep data modeling efforts on the right track:

-We’ll dig into those three later on, but first, let’s take a step back to the “before times” of non-modular data modeling.
+We’ll dig into those three later on, but first, let’s take a step back to the “before times” of non-modular data modeling techniques.

 Before dbt was released, the most reliable way that I had to model data was SQL scripting.